softworkz/embyuserwiki/Google-Drive.md

 ### Create a Client Id and Secret

 First you'll need to create a client Id and Secret.
 To do this, click on the link titled "Create a Google Drive Client Id and Secret".
 Follow the instructions in the popup message.

+### Add Google Drive Accounts

+After you're configured the Client Id and Secret, you'll need to add one or more Google Drive accounts.
+To do this, click the + button next to Google Drive Accounts.
+You'll then be guided through the process of adding a Google Drive account.